-Here we answer 20 questions to help you understand exactly what credit cards are, how they work when you’re applying, using them, paying them off, and everything in between.
+Here are some questions to help you understand what credit cards are, how they work - from applying and using them to paying them off and everything in between.

 What is a credit card?